Current Advice on Parasite Control:

 Additional considerations for adulticide and microfilaricidal therapy

-- Most filarial nematodes, including D. immitis, harbor obligate, intracellular, gram-negative bacteria belonging to the genus Wolbachia (Rickettsiales).
+- Most filarial nematodes, including D. immitis, harbor obligate, intracellular, gram-negative bacteria belonging to the genus Wolbachia (a rickettsial symbiont).

-- Although more research is needed, initial data suggest that the treatment of dogs with doxycycline prior to adulticide therapy may reduce the gross pulmonary pathology that occurs as a result of thromboembolic shower of dead worm fragments, aid in the suppression of microfilarial numbers after adulticide therapy, and interfere with the ability of the microfilariae to infect other dogs after they’ve passed through a mosquito host.
+- Although more research is needed, initial data suggest that the treatment of dogs with doxycycline prior to adulticide therapy may i) reduce the gross pulmonary pathology that occurs as a result of thromboembolic shower of dead worm fragments ii) decrease the number of microfilariae after adulticide therapy, and iii) interfere with the ability of the microfilariae to develop into infective larvae in mosquito vectors.
+Importantly, further investigations are needed to test each of these hypotheses.

 - Stabilize dogs presenting with clinical heartworm disease.
 Any or all of the following may be medically indicated: